mathspp/mathspp/pages/02.blog/04.pydonts/watch-out-for-recursion/item.en.md

     return l[0] + sum(l[1:])
 ```

-If you carry a partial sum down, you can make this tail recursive:
+If you carry a partial sum down the recursive calls,
+you can make this tail recursive:

 ```py
 def sum(l, partial=0):